inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
 I do not find in orthodox Christianity one reeming feature.
 - Thomas Jefferson
-It would save me a lot of time if you just gave up and went mad now.
+It would save me a lot of time if  just gave up and went mad now.
-I will  lie to you.
+I will  lie to .
 The heroic hours of life do not announce their presence by drum and trumpet, challenging us to be true to ourselves by appeals to the martial spirit that keeps the blood at heat.
 Some little, unassuming, unobtrusive choice presents itself before us slyly and craftily, glib and insinuating, in the most garb of innocence.
 To yield to its blandishments is so easy.
 The wrong, it seems, is venial...
-Then it is that you will be summoned to show the courage of adventurous youth.
+Then it is that  will be summoned to show the courage of adventurous th.
 		-- Benjamin Cardozo
-You have the power to influence all with whom you come in contact.
+You have the power to influence all with whom  come in contact.
 For fast-acting relief, try slowing down.
 Concept, n.:
-	Any "ia" for which an outsi consultant billed you more than
+	Any "ia" for which an outsi consultant billed  more than
 	$25,000.
 Some people cause happiness wherever they go; others, whe they go.
 Promptness is its own reward, if one lives by the clock instead of the sword.